Erasiel/algds-eng/exercises/exercises_06_data_structures.md

 ### Exercise 3

-Implement a doubly linked list that stores strings using the outline below.
-For simplicity, feel free to ignore negative indices in all index-based methods.
+The following code snippet cointains a half-complete implementation of a doubly linked list that stores strings.
+The following methods are implemented:
+- `insert`: inserts a key at the beginning of the list
+- `delete`: deletes the first occurence of a key
+- `search`: returns the index of the given key
+- `get`: returns the key at the given index

+An example usage of the implementation is included in the code snippet.

+Your task is to implement the following methods:
+- `insert_index`: inserts a key at the given index
+- `delete_index`: deletes the key at the given index

+Feel free to take inspiration from the already implemented methods.

 ```py
 from typing import Optional